GRGong/SexSNPFinder/README.md

 # SexSNPFinder
-Script for sex-linked snps identification in VCF
+Script for sex-linked SNPs identification in VCF